gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 !!! note
     The code above redirects root requests.
-For instance, if someone attempts to go to `avantlogic.net` which is the web server root, they will be redirected to `avantlogic.net/digitalarchive` which is the root of the Omeka installation.
-Omeka will in turn redirect to the default home page.
+For instance, if someone attempts to go to `avantlogic.net` which is the web server root, they will be redirected to `avantlogic.net/digitalarchive/find` which displays search results for the most recently modified items.
+If you left off `/find`, Omeka would redirect to the default home page.
 You can change the default home page on the `Navigation` tab of the Omeka admin `Appearance` page as described in the [Omeka documentation](https://omeka.org/classic/docs/Admin/Appearance/Navigation/).
 For example, you could set the default home page to be an *About* page that you created with the Simple Pages plugin.
 Alternatively, you can change `.htaccess` to redirect to a specific URL as explained below.